maurodeluca/classdrop/README.md

  - FastAPI
  - Uvicorn

-All dependencies are listed in `requirements.txt` — install them with:
+All dependencies are listed in `requirements.txt`.
+Install them with:
 ```console
 pip install -r requirements.txt
 ```